L4wk3R/DiagAnalyzer/README.md

 # Basic Usage
-Diaganalyzer needs to 2 options which are input file path and analysis option.
+Diaganalyzer needs to two options which are input file path and analysis option.
 Examples of usages are following :

 ```
 >> python diaganalyzer.py --help